What is Credit Life and Credit Disability Insurance?

 Cons of credit life and disability insurance coverage.

-- These types of insurance coverages are more expensive than taking out a separate decreasing term life insurance or disability policy.
+- These types of insurance coverage are more expensive than taking out a separate decreasing term life insurance or disability policy.

 - If you choose to roll your policies into your car loan.
 You will pay additional interest on the original amounts.